AathifZahir/Py-Scrap/README.md

 ### Objective

-The scraper is designed to extract book information from **Amazon**.
+The scraper is designed to extract product information from **Amazon**.
 It:
-- Extracts relevant data like book titles, prices, ratings, and images.
+- Extracts relevant data like product names, prices, ratings, and images.
 - Handles pagination to scrape data across multiple pages.
 - Stores the extracted data in a MongoDB database for further analysis or processing.

+The scraper can be used for various products, not just books.
+You can search for any product category by passing the desired keyword.

 ---